-Escape the crowds, explore the big open countryside and enjoy the unique landscape of southwest Scotland.
-We highlight some rather special places and how close they are from Queensberry House.
+Escape the crowds, explore the big open countryside to enjoy the unique landscape of Southwest Scotland.
+We highlight some our top 10 open spaces and show you how close they are from Queensberry House.

 The Forest of Ae

 Ae is the shortest place name in the UK.
 The Forest of Ae is a superb spot for a picnic by the river, red squirrel spotting and seeing many intricate wood sculptures including one very fancy bench.
 25-minute drive